jacek-marchwicki/example-rx-and-kotlin-and-either/README.md

 * Each request for downloading data we will `flatMapSingle` (*0.3*) with our API call.
 We don't want to use more than one concurrent API call.
 * Instead of caching all results we want to use only last one (`replay(1).refCount()`) (*6.1, 6.2*)

 Now your `PostsDao` is super cool.
-If post will be added, list of posts is automatically refreshed.
+When post will be added, list of posts will be automatically refreshed.
 Your business logic is hidden inside of `PostsDao`.

 # Presenters